Koheron/koheron-server/README.md

 #endif // __HELLO_WORLD_HPP__
 ```

-Tcp-server allows us to access all the public functions (except the constructor, the destructor) through various protocols (WebSocket, TCP or UnixSockets are supported for now).
-To maximize performance the class is statically compiled into the server.
+All the public functions (except the constructor, the destructor) are made accessible through TCP and/or WebSocket.
+The class is statically compiled into the server to maximize performance.

-Simply add the path of `hello_world.hpp` into the `devices` section of your config file (checkout the [config](config) folder for examples).
+Simply add the path of `hello_world.hpp` into the `devices` section of your config file (checkout the [config](config) folder for examples) and build `make CONFIG=<config_file.yml>`.

 ### Python TCP client